rhodge-hash/roys-dapp-template/PROJECT_OVERVIEW.md

 ## Current Development Focus

-### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed) (Phase 2: Component Library & Theming Refinement - Completed) (Phase 3: Feature Integration & UI Implementation - Completed)
+### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed) (Phase 2: Component Library & Theming Refinement - Completed) (Phase 3: Feature Integration & UI Implementation - Completed) (Phase 4: Usability Testing & Refinement - Completed)

 The project is undergoing a complete frontend redesign.
 Phase 1, focusing on design exploration and conceptualization, has been completed.
 Phase 2, focusing on component library and theming refinement, has also been completed.
 Phase 3, focusing on feature integration and UI implementation, has been completed.
+Phase 4, focusing on usability testing and refinement, has been completed.

 Phase 1 involved:
 - Researching modern DApp UI/UX trends and best practices.